tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/SDK 文档/Go SDK_intl_en.md

 ### Installing through source code
 1. Go to the [GitHub code hosting page](https://github.com/tencentcloud/tencentcloud-sdk-go) or [quick download address](https://tencentcloud-sdk-1253896243.file.myqcloud.com/tencentcloud-sdk-go/tencentcloud-sdk-go.zip) to download the latest code.
-2. Decompress and install in the `$GOPATH/src/github.com/tencentcloud` directory.
+2. Decompress and install it in the `$GOPATH/src/github.com/tencentcloud` directory.

 ## Sample Code
 >?All samples are for reference only and cannot be directly compiled and executed.
 You need to modify them based on your actual needs.
 You can also use [API 3.0 Explorer](https://console.cloud.tencent.com/api/explorer?Product=sms&Version=2019-07-11&Action=SendSms) to automatically generate the demo code as needed.